 Can’t Book More Than One Night With A Single Certificate

-For example, 35,000 points can book two nights at a property costing 17,500 points per night, but it’s not possible to redeem one 35,000 point certificate for those same two nights.
+For example, 35,000 points can book two nights at a property costing 17,500 points per night, but it’s not possible to redeem one 35,000-point certificate for those same two nights.
 Instead, those two nights would require two certificates.

 Can’t Be Redeemed For Premium Rooms

-Sometimes you might get lucky though and find a premium room bookable for a standard number of points.
-For example, if you have a 35k free night certificate and want to book a stay at a Residence Inn, you might see a studio king room for 34k points as well as a one bedroom suite for 34k points.
-Despite the one bedroom suite being a more premium room type (and probably more expensive cash-wise), you would be able to redeem the certificate for that kind of suite as it’s in their system at standard pricing.
-A two bedroom suite at the same property costing 39k points wouldn’t be bookable though, even if you wanted to top up with 4k points.
+Sometimes you might get lucky, though, and find a premium room bookable for a standard number of points.
+For example, if you have a 35k free night certificate and want to book a stay at a Residence Inn, you might see a studio king room for 34k points as well as a one-bedroom suite for 34k points.
+Despite the one-bedroom suite being a premium room type (and probably more expensive cash-wise), you can redeem the certificate for that suite, as it’s in their system at standard pricing.
+A two-bedroom suite at the same property costing 39k points wouldn’t be bookable, though, even if you wanted to top up with 4k points.

 Can’t Get A Refund For Unused Points

-For example, you can redeem a 35,000 point certificate for a property costing 25,000 points, but you won’t have the 10,000 point differential posted to your account – that potential extra value just goes to waste.
+For example, you can redeem a 35,000-point certificate for a property costing 25,000 points, but you won’t have the 10,000-point differential posted to your account – that potential extra value just goes to waste.

 Can’t Gift A Certificate To Someone Else (Sort Of)

 Unlike some other programs like World of Hyatt, Marriott Bonvoy doesn’t allow you to gift your certificates to someone else.
-Not officially anyway.
+Not officially, anyway.

 Extending Marriott Free Night Certificates